 We keep books because they are personal souvenirs of the past – physical reminders of the feelings we had while reading them.
 The same goes for concert programs and tickets for sporting events, which many people keep.
 As more of our life goes online, we risk losing such souvenirs.
 Only the online record itself may provide a long-term reminder of something, or someone.

 I can record a person of great influence on my life, who would otherwise be entirely forgotten to history, or people whom I never met, but whose words and actions have affected mine, for example, the activist-poets Vadim Delone, or Robert Southwell.
-I can record people who think differently to the textual paradigm which so dominates contemporary western culture – the matherati, say, or musical thinkers.
+I can record people who think differently to the verbal paradigm which so dominates contemporary western culture – the matherati, say, or musical thinkers.
 I can even use the Web to find and trace the genealogy of some of my own musical thinking, say, and then record for posterity these cross-generational networks of connections.
 Since so much of written history is by definition written by people au fait with language-based thought, it is particularly important that minority, non-language thinkers are not forgotten.
 (Many more people know, for instance, of the writers of Japanese haiku poetry in the Edo period than do of the ordinary people who solved temple geometry problems, the Sangaku.)